laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 As often misrepresented in popular media, the bully is likely to receive social advantages as a result of their bullying behaviour[^14].

-### :medical_symbol: Physical Health consequences
+### :medical_symbol: Physical Health Consequences

-School bulling victimisation have also been linked to various physical consequences.
+School bulling victimisation has also been linked to various physical consequences.

 A study with 3,377 participants compared self-reported levels of bullying and waist circumference between age 9 and 15.
 They found that students who reported experiencing school bullying had larger increases in body mass index (BMI).
 Compared to boys, girls had a larger waist circumference for increased levels of reported bullying[^15].